 You can only use this benefit four times a year, so don't go crazy bargain-hunting.
 Or if you do, try to do the hunting before you make your purchase, not after!

 If your bike got stolen, or your brother sat on your designer sunglasses, you might be able to get reimbursement through the Mastercard you bought the bike or shades with.
 Mastercard Purchase Assurance provides coverage for most items you purchase if they are damaged or stolen within 90 days of buying them.
 Again, call Mastercard to file your claim and find out the details of your exact purchase, but in general, most things are covered - even art and jewelry.
-There is a $1,000 limit per claim and a $25,000 limit per year, and the amount covered is only the actual purchase price, not sentimental value.
+There is an up to $1,000 limit per claim and up to $50,000 limit per year (depending on the card), and the amount covered is only the actual purchase price, not sentimental value.

 Here's the best of the four, if you tend to be fickle about liking something and then not liking it once you get it home.
 If you aren't satisfied with your purchase (made with your Mastercard, of course) and the store won't accept the return, Mastercard may refund your money up to $250, up to 60 days after purchase.